Game-Development-Resources/Autotile-47/README.md

 # Limitations and further thoughts

 * The included GameMaker 1.4 example uses objects.
-You could reworkd things to use tiles instead of objects, but it using GameMaker tiles for this requires a bit more code for finding neighbors and for mapping to subimages.
+You could reworked things to use tiles instead of objects, but it using GameMaker tiles for this requires a bit more code for finding neighbors and for mapping to subimages.
 If this is something you would really like to see a tutorial in, let me know and I will put one together, since I already have it implemented in my game, [The True Slime King](https://www.thetrueslimeking.com).
-* For additional autotiling examples and explinations, search the internet for "tile bitmasking", "autotile bitmasking", or "bitwise autotiling".
+* For additional autotiling examples and explanations, search the internet for "tile bitmasking", "autotile bitmasking", or "bitwise autotiling".
 * If you want to make a level editor with real-time autotiling as the user places tiles, you can just autotile the tiles adjacent to where a tile gets created or destroyed (as opposed to autotiling the entire level).